ggabrao/angular-signals/README.md

 ## About

-Project intended to test Angular Signals with RxJS
+Project for testing Angular Signals with RxJS